BatuUzun/Social-Media/README.md

 * By clicking on a post, users can see its details such as number of likes and comments.

-* Room Database is implemented to store local information such as "keep me signed in".
+* Room Database is implemented to store local information such as "Keep me signed in".